How can I help my students understand and avoid plagiarism?

 - Are there sources you expect students to consult or include in their writing?
 This comes up in the assignments themselves, but it may merit mentioning here as well.

-- The humanities faculty have developed a statement of Guidelines and Expectations
+- The faculty in the HSS division have developed a statement of Guidelines and Expectations

 for avoiding plagiarism in their courses.
 This statement could be a

 model for other divisions or individual instructors who wish to offer

 their students clear guidance about how to work with sources